Maurice Hurst II

-Maurice Roy Hurst Jr. (born May 9, 1995) is an American professional football defensive tackle.
-He was an All- American at the University of Michigan, and selected by the Oakland Raiders in the fifth round of the 2018 NFL draft.
+Maurice Roy Hurst II (born May 9, 1995) is an American professional football defensive tackle.
+Hurst played college football for the Michigan Wolverines and selected by the Oakland Raiders in the fifth round of the 2018 NFL draft.
+He has also played for the San Francisco 49ers, Cleveland Browns, and Washington Commanders.

 Early life

-Hurst grew up in Canton, Massachusetts, where he was raised by his mother Nicole Page.
+Hurst grew up in Canton, Massachusetts, where he was raised by his mother.
 He is the son of former New England Patriot Maurice Hurst.
 He graduated from Xaverian Brothers High School in Westwood, Massachusetts, where he was a three-year starter for the varsity football team, playing on the varsity team as a freshman.
 Hurst was a two-time first-team all-state player in Massachusetts during the 2011 and 2012 seasons and participated in the 2013 Semper Fidelis All-American Bowl.